Vinit-Chandak/COL632-Introduction-to-Database-Systems/Assignment 1/Piazza DIscussion/README.md

 # This is the entire Piazza discussion for this assignment.
-Refer this for any clarifications.
+Refer to this for any clarifications.